dcluukko/Better-Doctor/README.md

 OR
 8. Open the webpage with command prompt
 $ open index.html
-9. Search for a specific doctor by inputting their first and last name
+9. Search for a docor by inputting their name or your symptom.
 ## Known Bugs
 * No known bugs at this time.